Thinking of investing in private equity? Here are ten terms you need to know.

-Semi-liquid closed funds have a defined term but offer periodic liquidity windows for a managed secondary market.
+Semi-liquid closed-ended funds have a defined term but offer periodic liquidity windows for a managed secondary market.

 Closed-ended funds are illiquid, but stakes in those funds can be sold by investors (limited partners) in the secondary market.

-8. Capital calls: Investors in closed ended private asset funds tend to provide capital on an as-needed basis.
+9) Capital calls: Investors in closed-ended private asset funds tend to provide capital on an as-needed basis.
 A capital call is when a fund manager calls on the fund’s investors to provide capital in order to make investments and meet obligations of the fund such as expenses and fees.
 A capital call is usually made formally in writing.

-9. Premia - complexity vs illiquidity: Private assets typically have holding periods of several years or more.
-Illiquidity is often seen as a disadvantage compared to liquid investments; therefore, the private investor expect to be compensated by a performance premium for their illiquid investment.
+10) Premia - complexity vs illiquidity: Private assets typically have holding periods of several years or more.
+Illiquidity is often seen as a disadvantage compared to liquid investments; therefore, the private investor expects to be compensated by a performance premium for their illiquid investment.